Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 As a caregiver who has helped a loved one live with pancreatic cancer, you understand how cancer changes lives.
 You have gone through the physical and emotional ups and downs of the disease along with your loved one.
 You have been there to listen and help your loved one find the best treatment options.
 You have offered encouragement, comfort, and help in many different ways.
 As a caregiver, you are vitally important to the one you love.

 A person living with advanced pancreatic cancer usually has a variety of symptoms that caregivers try to manage.
-The needs of a cancer survivor in hospice will probably increase over time.
-Each survivor’s experience will be different.
-Caregivers may provide physical care, emotional care and practical care.
+The needs of a cancer patient in hospice will probably increase over time.
+Each patient’s experience will be different.
+Caregivers may provide:

 During the hospice journey many memories are created – the last memories that caregivers and family members will share with their loved one.
 Keep this in mind when planning for end-of-life care.
 Becoming a home caregiver for someone who is dying may come suddenly or after many years of treating pancreatic cancer.
 Take time to look within and think about personal strengths and limitations.
 Caregiving is extremely rewarding, but also very demanding.
 It is important for caregivers to maintain their own self-care or they will not be able to care for their loved one at the most crucial times.